Murder of Sarah Everard: Clapham Common vigil

-Documentary
+In popular culture

 A documentary on Everard's killing and the aftermath of her death, Sarah Everard: The Search for Justice, was aired on BBC One on 5 March 2024.
 Created with the consent of the Everard family, the documentary featured previously unreleased photos of Sarah Everard.
 The documentary featured the lead investigating officer, DCI Katherine Goodwin, speaking publicly for the first time.
 There was also footage from police body camera of Couzens's arrest and of his interviews in police custody.

+Wayne Couzens: Killer in Plain Sight, a documentary on Wayne Couzens and the wider culture of misogyny and sexual violence within the Metropolitan Police, was broadcast by Channel 5 on 15 June 2023.
+The documentary alleges that Couzens could have been tipped off by a fellow officer, factory resetting his phone 35 minutes before detectives questioned and arrested him at his home on 9 March 2021.

+On 31 March 2026, the BBC announced a two-part factual drama series about Everard's murder written by Jeff Pope.
+Pope said that the series would deal with how the poor vetting that allowed Couzens to serve as a police officer, despite his record of sexual offences, had created a "tragedy waiting to happen".
+Director of BBC Drama Lindsay Salt promised that the series would treat the subject "with the utmost care" and that the production was in contact with Everard's family.
+The BBC's decision to commission a man to write the story was criticised by a group of female screenwriters who signed an open letter to the BBC.